big-Jim1102/BeamMP-Launcher/README.md

 2. Remove old version: `sudo apt-get remove beammp-launcher`
 3. Install new version: `sudo dpkg -i beammp-launcher_*.deb`

-**Note:** Linux version does not support automatic updates.
+**Note:** This launcher does not support automatic updates.
 You must manually update the launcher when new versions are released.

-### Windows

-The launcher will automatically check for updates and prompt you to update when available.

 ## Development